felias-fogg/dw-link/docs/manual.md

 ### 8.3 Program execution is very slow when conditional breakpoints are present

 If you use *conditional breakpoints*, the program is slowed down significantly.
 The reason is that at such a breakpoint, the program has to be stopped, all registers have to be saved, the current values of the variables have to be inspected, and then the program needs to be started again, whereby registers have to be restored first.
 For all of these operations, debugWIRE communication takes place.
 This takes roughly 100 ms per stop, even for simple conditions and an MCU running at 8MHz.
-So, if you have a loop that iterates 1000 times before the condition is met, it may easily take 2 minutes (instead of the fraction of a second) before execution stops.
+So, if you have a loop that iterates 1000 times before the condition is met, it may easily take 2 minutes (instead of a fraction of a second) before execution stops.

 <a name="section84"></a>

 ### 8.4 Single-stepping and interrupt handling clash

 In many debuggers, it is impossible to do single-stepping when timer interrupts are active since after each step the program ends up in the interrupt routine.
 This is not the case with avr-gdb and dw-link.
 Instead, time is frozen and interrupts cannot be raised while the debugger single-steps.
 Only when the `continue` command is used, interrupts are serviced and the timers are advanced.
 One can change this behavior by using the command `monitor singlestep u`.
-In this case it can happen that control is transferred to the interrupt vector table while single-stepping.
+In this case, it can happen that control is transferred to the interrupt vector table while single-stepping.

 ### 8.5 Limited number of breakpoints